Volume Dependence of N-Body Bound States

 \section{Summary and outlook}

 We have derived finite-volume corrections to the binding energy of a general $N$-particle bound state in a cubic periodic volume, focusing on the leading behavior in this first study of such systems.
 We have also derived two new methods for computing the asymptotic normalization coefficient.
-Our results apply to bound states with any spin and in any number of spatial dimensions.
+Our results apply to bound states with any spin and in any number of spatial dimensions, provided only they satisfy the condition of vanishing c.m.\ motion that is assumed in our derivation.
+In the future, it would be interesting to also consider the more general case of $N$-particle systems in moving frames, which is relevant for the scattering of composite particles~\cite{Bour:2011ef,Rokash:2013xda} and as tool to reduce the overall volume dependence of calculations (see \eg~Ref.~\cite{Davoudi:2011md}).

 The results presented here should have wide applications to many calculations of hadronic structure, nuclear structure, and bound cold atomic systems.
 In particular our results should be useful for lattice simulations of nuclei and hypernuclei starting from quarks and gluons in lattice quantum chromodynamics~\cite{Nicholson:2015pys,Berkowitz:2015eaa,Yamazaki:2015asa, Yamazaki:2015vjn,Inoue:2014ipa,Etminan:2014tya,Beane:2014ora,Chang:2015qxa, Savage:2016kon} or protons, neutrons, and hyperons in lattice effective field theory~\cite{Epelbaum:2013paa,Elhatisari:2015iga,Elhatisari:2016owd}.
 For such calculations performed with unphysical pion masses, one might not know \apriori which $A$ + $N{-}A$ system will give the leading finite-volume dependence.
 In that case we recommend a global analysis of all the available data to determine a self-consistent description.